status-im/nimbus-eth2/beacon_chain/sync/README.md

 ## Bottlenecks during sync

 During sync:
-- The bottleneck is clearing the SharedBlockQueue via `storeBlock` which requires full verification (state transition + cryptography)
+- The bottleneck is clearing the SharedBlockQueue `AsyncQueue[BlockEntry]` via `storeBlock` which requires full verification (state transition + cryptography)

 ## Backpressure

 The SyncManager handles backpressure by ensuring that `current_queue_slot <= request.slot <= current_queue_slot + sq.queueSize * sq.chunkSize`.
-- queueSize is -1 unbounded by default according to comment but it seems like all init path uses 1 (?)
+- queueSize is -1, unbounded, by default according to comment but all init paths uses 1 (?)
 - chunkSize is SLOTS_PER_EPOCH = 32

-However the shared `AsyncQueue[BlockEntry]` is unbounded (?) with.
+However the shared `AsyncQueue[BlockEntry]` itself is unbounded.
+Concretely:
+- The shared `AsyncQueue[BlockEntry]` is bounded for sync
+- The shared `AsyncQueue[BlockEntry]` is unbounded for validated gossip blocks

-RequestManager and Gossip are deactivated during sync and so do not contribute to pressure
+RequestManager and Gossip are deactivated during sync and so do not contribute to pressure.